jcadima/PHP-Object-Oriented-Tutorial/README.md

 PHP is a server side scripting language at its core, and it is used mainly for web development although it can be used for other tasks, it does a better job on the server side.

-Object Oriented Programming has been around in other languages such as Java, C++, Javascript and others but in PHP it was added to PHP 5.
+Objects appeared first in PHP version 3, but it wasn't at the heart of the language until PHP version 5 was released.

 # PHP 7: The new PHP